gouravkhator/eester/README.md

 This is a short template, to pack EJS as templating engine, with Express and Mongoose to provide a basic starter package for building express webapps.

+Check out [this Ebooks-go-app repo](https://github.com/gouravkhator/Ebooks-go-app) for any reference on improvements done, and if needed try to implement that feature in this template too.

 ## Prerequisites and Setup

 - Run the below command to install the dependencies: